Skip to main content

 Procrastination: Strategies for overcoming procrastination when you're studying.

-Time Management: Master the art of balancing multiple tasks and commitments.
+Time Management: Master the art of prioritising your tasks and commitments to minimise stress.

-GSA’s Shut Up & Write: Graduate students can use these sessions to write well and write together, providing moral support and motivations.
+GSA’s Shut Up & Write: Graduate researchers can use these sessions to write well and write together, providing moral support and motivations.

 Self-esteem exercise: Self-esteem helps people feel they can develop their own skills and contribute to their community.